luigiselmi/C-/c/sp/random_walk.md

 $$D(ρ) = \lim_{t \to ∞}D(ρ, t) = \lim_{t \to ∞} \frac{1}{2Dt}&lt;\Delta R(t)^2&gt;$$

-where D is the dimensions of the lattice, that is D = 2 in our case.
+where D is the dimensions of the lattice, so D = 2 in our case.

+We can perform a certain number of simulations for an increasing value of the time t to analyze the behavior of the density for an increasing number of steps (i.e. time).
+For instance we can measure  $&lt;\Delta R(t)^2&gt;$ at times that are multiples of 10 of each other and verify that the diffusion coefficient converges to a constant value.
 ## Credits
 Barone et al. - Scientific Programming, https://chimera.roma1.infn.it/SPENG/